*This website contains affiliate links. If you click on these and make a purchase, we will receive a small percentage of the sale.

 As in the case of datacenter private proxy providers, where there are more than 60 providers on the market, the residential space started to get crowded as well.

-At the time of this writing, there are more than 10 residential IP providers.
+At the time of this writing, there are more than ten residential IP providers.

 Or at least, they “claim” selling residential IPs.

-But, how can you be sure what you’re buying?
+But can you be sure you’re buying the right thing?

-Here’s everything there is to know on where to buy residential proxy IPs, how to test them and also, when to and when not to use them.
+Here’s everything there is to know on where to buy residential proxy IPs, how to test them and when to use them.